rowlandz/miscr/README.md

 ## MiSCR Language Walkthrough

 A MiSCR file (ending in `.miscr`) contains a list of declarations.
-A declaration is a module, a `data` type, or a function.
+A declaration is a module, a `struct` type, or a function.

 ### Module System